This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

-Compiler Explorer is a highly popular online C++ compiler that can be used to test different compilation and execution environments or to share code.
-As a C++ enthusiast, I interact with it almost daily, far more frequently than I initially imagined.
-Additionally, I am a heavy VSCode user, handling almost all tasks within VSCode.
-Considering the frequent need to write code locally and then copy it to Compiler Explorer, it often feels cumbersome.
-Sometimes, I directly modify the code in its web editor, but without code completion, it’s equally uncomfortable.
-Therefore, in collaboration with @iiirhe, we developed this plugin Compiler Explorer for VSCode, which integrates Compiler Explorer into VSCode using the API provided by Compiler Explorer, allowing users to directly utilize Compiler Explorer’s functionalities within VSCode.
+Compiler Explorer is a very popular online C++ compiler, which can be used to test different compilation and execution environments, or to share code.
+As a C++ enthusiast, I interact with it almost every day, and its frequency of use far exceeds my imagination.
+At the same time, I am also a heavy VSCode user, completing almost everything within VSCode.
+Considering that I often write code locally and then copy it to Compiler Explorer, it always felt uncomfortable.
+Sometimes I would directly modify it on its web editor, but without code completion, that was also uncomfortable.
+Therefore, I collaborated with @iiirhe to write this extension Compiler Explorer for VSCode, which integrates Compiler Explorer into VSCode based on the API provided by Compiler Explorer, allowing users to directly use Compiler Explorer’s features within VSCode.

-Now you can search for this plugin in the VSCode marketplace.
+You can now search for this extension in the VSCode Marketplace.

 Single File Support